 Why does a tomato knife have holes in it?

 Some tomato knives have holes in them because:

 - Diminished friction: The holes let the blade avoid suction and move seamlessly through your tomatoes.

 - Reduced weight: A tomato knife is pretty light, to begin with, but a couple of holes will reduce its weight even more.
 This lightweight design allows for precise, hassle-free use.

 - Storage: Some manufacturers design the blades to have holes to allow for storage.
 You can use your blade’s holes to hang it on the wall for easy access.

 What is a tomato knife used for?

 First and foremost, chefs use this tool to cut tomatoes.
-However, they can also use it to chop foods like:
+However, they can also use it to perform cuts on other types of foods like: